Jupiter, FL Personal Injury Lawyers

 Bicycle accidents are often quite serious, because bicycles offer no frame protection for the rider. is no exception – over 7,000 people required emergency room treatment for bicycle accidents in 2015.
 Some of the most common causes of bicycle accidents in Jupiter include ignoring blind spots, failure to yield, opening doors into traffic lanes, cell use, and DUI.

-Car accidents account for 200,000 injuries a year in – one percent of the state population.
-While some accidents are nobody’s fault, some are the fault of the injured driver, and some are taken care of under ’s “no fault” system, an appreciable percentage are caused by someone else’s negligence and are actionable in court.
+Car accidents account for 200,000 injuries a year in Florida – one percent of the state population.
+While some accidents are nobody’s fault, some are the fault of the injured driver, and some are taken care of under Florida’s “no fault” system, an appreciable percentage are caused by someone else’s negligence and are actionable in court.
 Our car accident lawyers combine decades of experience in personal injury lawsuits with effective legal strategies to obtain maximum compensation for our clients.

 The lure of motorcycling isn’t hard to understand, given the unique freedom it offers.
 Unfortunately, however, a motorcycle’s powerful engine, lack of rider protection, and inconspicuousness often results in collisions with much larger vehicles.
 Catastrophic motorcycle accident injuries are distressingly common – brain damage, quadriplegia, neck injuries, and shattered bones are far more likely in a motorcycle accident than in an automobile accident.
 When a serious motorcycle accident occurs, don’t fall for the lure of quick cash by signing an inadequate settlement agreement – instead, you should seek out the services of an experienced Jupiter personal injury lawyer.